petrkudrnovsky/digital-garden/content/FIT/KOP/KOP 1. lecture.md

 - The Knapsack problem
 - The Traveling Salesman
 - SAT = Boolean SATisfibility
+	- determining if there exists a variable assignment making the Boolean formula true
 	- input is a Boolean formula in CNF (conjuctive normal form)
 - Hamiltonian circuit
 	- a problem of finding a continuous circuit in the graph including all vertices exactly once (all vertices in the subgraph have deg=2)